github/docs/content/codespaces/developing-in-codespaces/using-github-codespaces-in-your-jetbrains-ide.md

 {% note %}

 **Note**: Only existing codespaces are available in the JetBrains Gateway.
 You can create codespaces in {% data variables.product.prodname_dotcom_the_website %}, or by using {% data variables.product.prodname_cli %}.
-For more information, see "[Creating a codespace](/codespaces/developing-in-codespaces/creating-a-codespace)."
+For more information, see "[Creating a codespace for a repository](/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository)."

 {% endnote %}